IgorSokoloff/rr_with_compression_experiments_source_code/README.md

 Command examples below are expected to be executed in the bash\shell prompt in the project folder (that contains all scripts and "data" folder).
 In all commands, for simplicity, we set some default test parameters.
 All commands were tested on MacOS and Linux.

 ### Preprocessing
-Before running experiments one need to do a praparation step via running a script "data\_preprocessing.py":
+Before running experiments one need to do a preparation step via running a script "data\_preprocessing.py":

 ```
 python3 data_preprocessing.py --dataset mushrooms --num_workers 20 --loss_func log-reg --hetero 1 --is_minimize 1